 In both science and art it is often instructive to use more than one framework to understand the same phenomenon or aspect of reality.
-In the Keil Art galleries in Florence and London, sculptor Samantha Keil uses this notion to show how an artwork can look quite different, and be characterized by different physical concepts, when viewed on very different length scales.
+In the Keil Art galleries in Florence and London, Sam uses this notion to show how an artwork can look quite different, and be characterized by different physical concepts, when viewed on very different length scales.

 Her sought-after bronze sculptures and delicately spray-painted wax maquettes are both enigmatic and beautiful, and have been widely appreciated in Europe and America.
-Created with techniques mastered in the Ancient World and relearned in Renaissance times, the sculptures nevertheless have a modern and uniquely individual twist that has attracted the favourable attention of twentieth-century masters such as her Royal Academy patron Elisabeth Frink.
+Created with techniques mastered in the Ancient World and relearned in Renaissance times, the sculptures nevertheless have a modern and uniquely individual twist that has attracted the favourable attention of a great many people.

 In some sense her sculptures are, like all objects in our universe, mere surface phenomena; they are explicate three-dimensional forms that have been temporarily unfolded out of an underlying and possibly higher-dimensional intrinsic order.
 Using high-technology augmented imagery, Keil is now creating sculptural photography installations exploring innovative ways of looking at form and structure through a different lens – the lightbox.